matheusps/transylvania/README.md

 ## 🦇 Transylvania Dark Theme

-This theme is the result of some customizations I've been adding to Dracula along some months.
+This theme is the result of customizations achieved by blending [Dracula](https://draculatheme.com/) colors.
 Hope you enjoy it!

 ![Screenshot](https://raw.githubusercontent.com/matheusps/transylvania/master/screenshot.png)